-Statistics in the UK from the Veterinary Medicines Directorate show that, after fluoroquinolone use was cut significantly in 2000 following warnings in a report by the House of Lords Committee on Science and Technology in 1998 and a report by the Advisory Committee on the Microbiological Safety of Food in 1999, the use of both fluoroquinolones and modern cephalosporins has increased in most years since then.
+Statistics in the UK from the VMD show that, after fluoroquinolone use was cut significantly in 2000 following warnings in a report by the House of Lords Committee on Science and Technology in 1998 and a report by the ACMSF in 1999, the use of both fluoroquinolones and modern cephalosporins has increased in most years since then.

-In 2009, the British Veterinary Association issued an 8-point plan for limiting the development of antibiotic resistance in farm animals.
+By 2009, the British Veterinary Association issued an 8-point plan for limiting the development of antibiotic resistance in farm animals.
 One of its recommendations was that vets should keep the fluoroquinolones and modern cephalosporins in reserve and only use them in very limited situations.
 The Summary of Product Characteristics of many of these antibiotic products have also been amended to discourage overuse.
 Unfortunately, the government has refused to introduce more restrictive legislation, as has been done in some other countries, and use continues to rise.

-In contrast, in human medicine the use of these antibiotics has fallen sharply in recent years.
+By contrast, in human medicine the use of these antibiotics has fallen sharply in recent years.
 This appears to have occurred as a result of the Health Act 2006 which introduced a requirement for all NHS Trusts to have antibiotic-prescribing policies.
 The Act put a particular emphasis on reducing the use of certain antibiotics, including the fluoroquinolones and modern cephalosporins, which are known to promote and exacerbate C. difficile infections.
 The focus on better antibiotic prescribing as a means for reducing these infections was re-enforced in the Health and Social Care Act 2008.

-Graphs 1 and 2 illustrate how farm use of these antibiotics has continued to soar even while human medical use is being cut back4.
+Graphs 1 and 2 illustrate how farm use of these antibiotics has continued to soar even while human medical use is being cut back^{}.

-'Resistance [in the foodborne zoonotic bacteria salmonella and campylobacter] is clearly linked to antibiotic use in food animals, and foodborne diseases caused by such resistant bacteria are well documented in people.
-Of special concern is resistance to so-called critically important antibiotics for human medicine. ...
-Antibiotic resistance ... has been associated with more frequent and longer hospitalization, longer illness, a higher risk of invasive infection and a twofold increase in the risk of death ...'
+'Resistance [in the foodborne zoonotic bacteria Salmonella and Campylobacter] is clearly linked to antibiotic use in food animals, and foodborne diseases caused by such resistant bacteria are well documented in people.
+Of special concern is resistance to so-called critically important antibiotics for human medicine....
+Antibiotic resistance ... has been associated with more frequent and longer hospitalisation, longer illness, a higher risk of invasive infection and a twofold increase in the risk of death ...'

-World Health Organisation, 2011
+World Health Organization, 2011

-4For human medicine, Scottish statistics are used as only Scotland publishes annual statistics on human use of these antibiotics, but similar trends apply throughout the UK.
+^{}For human medicine, Scottish statistics are used as only Scotland publishes annual statistics on human use of these antibiotics, but similar trends apply throughout the UK.